Theodor Reichmann

 Theodor Reichmann (15 March 1849 – 22 May 1903) was a German operatic baritone.
 He had an active international performance career from 1869 until his death in 1903.
 Celebrated for his performances in the operas of Richard Wagner, he notably created the role of Amfortas in the world premiere of Wagner's Parsifal at the Bayreuth Festival in 1882.

 Early life and education

 Theodor Reichmann was born in Rostock on 15 March 1849.
-Before his singing career he worked as a clerk at a cigar emporium, but was unhappy in this job and left it with the original intent of pursuing a career as an actor.
-On accident, it was discovered that he had a naturally good baritone voice and he subsequently shifted his focus to studying singing with Johann Elssler, the brother of ballerina Fanny Elssler, in Berlin.
+Before his singing career he worked as a clerk at a cigar emporium, but was unhappy with this job and left it to pursue a career as an actor.
+By accident, it was discovered that he had a naturally good baritone voice and he subsequently shifted his focus to study singing with Johann Elssler, the brother of ballerina Fanny Elssler, in Berlin.
 He continued his vocal studies with Johannes Ress in Prague and Giovanni Battista Lamperti in Milan.